basho/machi/doc/Using-Basho-Bench.md

 ## Compiling the Machi source

-First, clone the `basho_bench` source code, then compile it.
+First, clone the Machi source code, then compile it.
 You will need Erlang/OTP version 17.x to compile.

     cd /some/nice/dev/place